 - Apply writing and critical thinking skills to personal and academic assignments.

 - Apply appropriate skills to read, comprehend and respond to introductory-level academic and authentic texts.

 - Apply listening and speaking skills to lectures, presentations, and in-class discussions.

 - Understand grammar concepts and apply them to the other skill areas.

 Please click here to see class schedule.
 F1 students must take all 3 courses.
 Tourists and Residents may choose the courses they would like to take.
-Tourists may not take more than 2 courses.
+Tourists may not take more than 12 hours a week of classes.